bd2720/Stringer/README.md

 # Stringer
 A tale of two strings.
+This is a Python draft of a string manipulation puzzle game.
 ## Goal of the game
 Given a staring word (string), final word, and operations with costs, can you find the cheapest path from the starting word to the target?
 ## Operations